-Students that are SAP Non-Compliant are ineligible for student financial aid and/or VA educational benefits unless they submit an appeal, in writing, and the appeal is granted.
-SAP appeals must be submitted to Student Services within 30 days of the SAP Non-Compliant notice sent to the student's official school email address.
+Students that are SAP Non-Compliant are ineligible for financial aid and/or Veterans education benefits unless they submit an appeal, in writing, and the appeal is granted.
+SAP appeals must be submitted to Student Services within 30 days of the SAP Non-Compliant notice being sent to the student's official school email address.
 To be considered, an appeal must explain why the student failed to make SAP and what has changed in their situation that may allow them to make SAP at the next evaluation.
-Students who have filed an appeal must still have a financial plan in place (i.e. private loans, cash payments, etc.) while the student's appeal is being considered.
+Students who have filed an appeal must still have a financial plan in place (i.e., private loans, cash payments, etc.) while the student's appeal is being considered.

 6.8.
-Satisfactory Academic Progress (SAP) Non-Compliant - on an Approved Appeal
+Satisfactory Academic Progress (SAP) Non-Compliant on an Approved Appeal ineligible for aid.

-If a student's appeal is granted and it is reasonable for the student to meet SAP standards in one semester, they are placed in a probationary status and can receive student financial aid and/or VA educational benefits for one semester.
-At the end of the semester, the student must meet the criteria SAP.
-If not, the student is once again SAP Non-Compliant and is ineligible for aid.
 The student can appeal again, but the latter appeal must be based on a different reason from the first appeal.

+If a student's appeal is granted and it is reasonable for the student to meet SAP standards in one semester, they are placed in a probationary status and can receive student financial aid and/or Veterans education benefits for one semester.
+At the end of the semester, the student must meet the criteria for SAP.
+If not, the student is once again SAP Non-Compliant and is